intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/axolotl_quickstart.md

 Error message: `OSError: libmkl_intel_lp64.so.2: cannot open shared object file: No such file or directory`

 oneAPI environment is not correctly set.
-Please refer to [2.2 Set Environment Variables](#22-set-environment-variables)
+Please refer to [Set Environment Variables](#set-environment-variables).